crawl/crawl/crawl-ref/README.txt

 The docs/ folder contains the following helpful texts (all of which can be read in-game by bringing up the help menu with '?'):

+* quickstart.txt     A very short introduction into the game.
 * crawl_manual.txt   The complete manual; describing all aspects in detail.
                      Contains appendices on species, classes, etc.
 * options_guide.txt  Describes all options in detail.
 The structure of